NatalieLindholm/CardGame/README.md

-Card Game

-A card game where you are against a bot and who ever draws the highest cards wins
+A simple card game where you are against a bot and who ever draws the highest cards wins

-Scores are being saved when clicking on the end game button
+Scores are being saved to a database when clicking on the end game button